 The School District of University City

 Pablo Flinn is an experienced educator and advocate for social justice.
-A St. Louis native, Pablo has served students in a variety of private and public school capacities and currently serves as an Assistant Principal at Brittany Woods Middle School in University City, Missouri.
-When not at work with his daughter Kristin, Pablo will be found working on rental properties or with his partner, Lolita, supporting their son Caleb in his cheerleading endeavors.
+A St. Louis native, Pablo has served students in a variety of private and public school capacities and serves as an assistant principal at Brittany Woods Middle School in University City, Missouri.
+When not at work with his daughter Kristin, Pablo can be found working on rental properties or with his partner, Lolita, supporting their son Caleb in his cheerleading endeavors.